MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 By default, there are templates for Debian, Fedora and Whonix installed.
 Make sure that these are always up to date by utilizing the Qubes update manager.
 However, do not install random software in these base templated, because any software you will install here, will be used by all AppVMs that are based on it.
-Rather, only install software that you will need in any case, like for exmaple vim in the whonix-ws template.
+Rather, only install software that you will need in any case, like for exmaple vim in the whonix-ws template, but be very careful with what you install in whonix-ws!

 If you want to install a new software, that you do not want to use on every AppVM, then it is best to create a new template VM.
 First, clone the initial template VM in dom0 with `qvm-clone <name of old template VM> <name of new template VM>`.
 Now open the terminal in the new template VM by executing in dom0: `qvm-run <name of new template VM> gnome-terminal`.
-Next install what ever software you want to.
+Next, install what ever software you want to.
 However, do not run the software itself in this template VM, this should only be done in app VMs.

 ## App VMs